SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 materials[i] = new THREE.PointsMaterial( {size : size,  sizeAttenuation : true} );
 ```

-Note that fog  `intensity`  and  `sizeAttenuation`  properties are corelated.
+Note that the fog  `intensity`  and  `sizeAttenuation`  properties are correlated.